 - 1% in February

-*Or within 30 days of when the notice is mailed if it is not mailed before November 1st.
-The discount is determined by postmark of payment and the total amount is due in March.
+*Or within 30 days of when the notice is mailed if not mailed before November 1.
+Discounts are determined by postmark date for mailed payments.
+No discount is given in March.

 Taxes and non-ad valorem assessments become delinquent on April 1 and 3% interest and advertising costs are added.
-Delinquent payments are determined by date received, not by postmark.
+Delinquent payments are determined by date received, not by postmark date.